Close Menu

 Water = Life?

-NASA’s deems it very interesting to further examine Enceladus as it was concluded recently that the moon harbors a global ocean beneath its frozen surface.
+NASA deems it very interesting to further examine Enceladus, as it was concluded recently that the moon harbors a global ocean beneath its frozen surface.

-This ocean is kept liquid as evident by the plumes of water regularly blown out into space.
+This ocean is kept liquid, as evidenced by the plumes of water regularly blown out into space.
 Since liquid water is a prerequisite for life as we know it, this little moon might just also be harboring some fantastic secrets.

 However, Cassini isn’t equipped to detect signs of life directly, as it wasn’t designed to do that.
-But it is equipped with instruments able to measure how the ocean are composed.
-As it can measure the amount of molecular hydrogen in the plumes of – whatever it is.
+But it is equipped with instruments able to measure how the ocean is composed.
+As it can measure the amount of molecular hydrogen in the plumes of whatever it is.

 Through The Plumes